-This document defines the rules to be followed by all Bill.com (“Company”) employees for incurring travel and other expenses on behalf of the Company and for submitting expenses to be reimbursed.
+This policy applies to all employees and contractors of Bill.com, LLC (“Company” or “BILL”) and its global subsidiaries incurring travel and other expenses on behalf of the Company and for submitting expenses to be reimbursed.
 Willful violation of this policy, including seeking reimbursement for expenses that the submitter did not pay in full or that were for personal rather than Company benefit, is cause for employment termination.

 The CFO has final responsibility for the interpretation of this Travel & Expense Policy.

 This corporate policy applies to all Company employees and contractors.

 3. REIMBURSABLE AND NON-REIMBURSABLE EXPENSES

 Employees and contractors must exercise good judgment while incurring business expenses.

 (i) Air travel in Economy class (or “Economy Plus” type seating with extra legroom if flight is over four hours)

 (ii) Airport taxes